top of page

 10. In the case of infrastructural improvements, staff oversight is required.

-11. Grants cannot be used for travel or off-campus conferences/registration fees except in the case of GCAP Committee travel.
+11. Grants cannot be used for travel or off-campus conferences/registration fees except for GCAP Committee travel.

-12. GCAP funding will not support sustainability projects already mandated by law or UCR policy since UCR is already obligated to allocate funds for such projects.
+12. GCAP funding will not support sustainability projects already mandated by law or UCR policy - since UCR is currently obligated to allocate funds for such projects.

-14. If the project will receive incentives or rebates, the GCAP committee must be made aware.
-These funds should be returned to GCAP.
+13. If the project will receive incentives or rebates, the GCAP committee must be made aware, and these funds should be returned to GCAP.

-18. GCAP may rescind initiative approval at any point for guideline non-compliance.
+17. The GCAP committee may rescind initiative approval at any point for guideline non-compliance.

 Performers.

-Payment requests for professional speakers, performers, DJ’s, services, etc. must be submitted with an invoice/contract and a W-9 four (4) weeks in advance of any event.
+Payment requests for professional speakers, performers, DJ services, etc., must be submitted with an invoice contract and a W-9 four (4) weeks in advance of the event.
 Contracts and payments must adhere to all ASUCR and University policies and procedures regarding risk and event management.
 Payments will be made directly to the professional and shall not be reimbursed.
-Funding is limited as follows:
+Funding for performers and events is determined by the number of students served and will be limited as follows:

 0 – 50 students: $2,000